Healthcare-associated Infections (HAIs) Represent a Major Threat to Patient Safety and Public Health

 - Conduct a personal consultation with our bioinformatics experts

 Day Zero Diagnostics is a CLIA certified laboratory.
-EpiXact is available as a CLIA validated service or Research Use Only.
-EpiXact is available as Research Use Only in CA, MD, PA, RI and NY.
+EpiXact HAI is available as a CLIA validated service or Research Use Only.
+EpiXact HAI is available as Research Use Only in CA, MD, PA, RI and NY.

 Sample Report